-Live meetings and presentations - We will use a browser-based service called Adobe Connect to create synchronous, interactive sessions.
-With voice and webcam capabilities, Adobe Connect can be used to share presentations and even our desktops between two or more people.
+Live meetings and presentations - We will use a browser-based service called Bluejeans to create synchronous, interactive sessions.
+With voice and webcam capabilities, Bluejeans can be used to share presentations and even our desktops between two or more people.

-Individual meetings - While Adobe Connect can be used for one-on-one meetings, we generally find it easier to use the free VOIP and chat technology, Skype (http://www.skype.com/) for individual chats.
+Individual meetings - While Bluejeans can be used for one-on-one meetings, we generally find it easier to use the free VOIP and chat technology for individual chats.

-GIST server and tech support - This course will utilize the GIST Servers to provide you with your own virtual desktop.
-You can access the GIST Server at: https://gistonline.usc.edu.
-If you are unable to connect to the server or experience any type of technical issues, send an email to GIST Tech Support at gistsupport@dornsife.usc.edu and make sure to copy (cc) me on the email.
-GIST Tech Support is available Monday through Friday, 9:00 a.m.to 5:00 p.m.
+SSI server and tech support - This course will utilize the SSI Servers to provide you with your own virtual desktop.
+If you are unable to connect to the server or experience any type of technical issues, send an email to SSI Tech Support at spatial support@usc.edu and make sure to copy (cc) me on the email.
+SSI Tech Support is available Monday through Friday, 9:00 a.m.to 5:00 p.m.
 PST.
-A variety of geospatial software platforms (ArcGIS, e-Cognition, Idrisi, etc.) are provided online via the GIST Server; hence, you do not need to install it on your own computer.
-Instead, every student must satisfy the following technology requirements: (1) a computer with a fast Internet connection; (2) a functional webcam and a microphone for use whenever a presentation or meeting is scheduled; and (3) a modern web browser, Firefox recommended, to access the GIST Server (in the event you want or need to).
+A variety of geospatial software platforms (ArcGIS, e-Cognition, Idrisi, etc.) are provided online via the SSI Server; hence, you do not need to install it on your own computer.
+Technical Requirements - Every student must satisfy the following technology requirements: (1) a computer with a fast Internet connection; (2) a functional webcam and a microphone for use whenever a presentation or meeting is scheduled; and (3) a modern web browser.